shirblc/reactnd-would-you-rather/README.md

 1. **currentUser.js** - Contains actions relating to the currently logged in user, such as login and logout.
 2. **questions.js** - Contains actions relating to the game questions, such as adding initial data and adding new questions.
+3. **shared.js** - Contains async action creators relating to both questions and users.
-3. **users.js** - Contains actions relating to the list of currently registered users, such as getting initial data.
+4. **users.js** - Contains actions relating to the list of currently registered users, such as getting initial data.

 ### Components